 ‘Price’ follows naturally from ‘place’, since reaching your customers indirectly means that the retailer must be compensated, while if you save their commission by selling direct you now bear all the costs of marketing yourself.

-For cost-effective ‘promotion’, look at public relations (PR) before exhibitions or advertising.
+For cost-effective ‘promotion’, look at public relations (PR) before exhibitions or paid for advertising.